wp-plugins/all-in-one-wp-migration/readme.txt

 * Fix .wpress.bin format

 = 4.1 =
-* Add port to the host header on export/import
+* Add port to the host header on export/import.
-* Rename .wpress file to .wpress.bin file
+* Rename .wpress file to .wpress.bin file.

 = 4.0 =
-* Fix file permission checks
+* Fixed file permission checks.

 = 3.9 =
-* Fix could not resolve domain name on export/import
+* Fixed could not resolve domain name on export/import

 = 3.8 =
-* Fix undefined method on Backups page if PHP version is < 5.3.6
+* Fixed undefined method on Backups page if PHP version is < 5.3.6

 = 3.7 =
 * Add IPv6 support on export/import